karlospn/mytechramblings-site-source-code/content/posts/basic-demonstration-of-httpclient-usage.md

 ### Cons

-> You'll see a lot of guidelines mentioning this DNS resolution issue when talking about ``HttpClient``, the truth is that if your app is calling a service that the DNS doesn't change at all, using this approach is perfectly fine.
+> You'll see a lot of guidelines mentioning this DNS resolution issue when talking about ``HttpClient``, the truth is that if your app is calling a service where the DNS doesn't change at all, using this approach is perfectly fine.

-- HttpClient only resolves DNS entries when a TCP connection is created.
+- ``HttpClient`` only resolves DNS entries when a TCP connection is created.
 If DNS entries changes regularly, then the client won't notice those updates.

 # **Scenario 4: Create a static or singleton HttpClient with PooledConnectionLifetime and use it for any incoming requests**

 ## Source code
-- A ``static`` HttpClient instance is created once and utilized for all received requests.
+- A ``static`` ``HttpClient`` instance is created once and reused for incoming requests.
-- The HttpClient is created using the ``PooledConnectionLifetime`` attribute.
+- The ``HttpClient`` is created using the ``PooledConnectionLifetime`` attribute.
 This attribute defines how long connections remain active when pooled.
 Once this lifetime expires, the connection will no longer be pooled or issued for future requests.

 > In the next code snippet, the ``PooledConnectionLifetime`` is set to 15 seconds, which means that TCP connections will cease to be re-issued and be closed after a maximum of 15 seconds.
 This is highly inefficient and it is only done for demo purposes.